 Wild bergamot, Monarda fistulosa

-Fragrant lavender-coloured flowers bloom between July and September.
-Wild bergamot is very easy to grow and is not too tall, with between 60 cm and 1.20 m.
+Wild bergamot's fragrant lavender-coloured flowers bloom between July and September and are a bee magnet!
+The plant is easy to grow and reaches 60 cm to 1.20 m.

 A culinary treat:

-Wild bergamot is in the mint family; its square stem gives that away.
+Wild bergamot is in the mint family; its square stem gives it away.
 The leaves and flowers are edible and can be used fresh or dried.
-The leaves contain the essential oil tymol and taste similar to oregano and thyme, so they are fantastic combined with tomatoes.
-Indigenous peoples have used the leaves to cure colds and headaches as teas, baths, and inhalations.
+The leaves contain the essential oil thymol and taste similar to oregano and thyme, making them fantastic combined with tomatoes.
+Indigenous peoples have used the leaves to treat colds and headaches as teas, baths, and inhalations.
 The leaves are best harvested young, before the plant flowers.

 Ecology: